microsoft/RTVS-docs/index.md

 Import and Export Settings... command.
 You can also use this command to restore one of the default Visual Studio settings (e.g., C++ or General).

+**Q. I'm getting the error "Input is too long - no more than 4096 characters expected"**

+A. We're working on fixing this for the next release.
+If you want to run the entire file, you can try right clicking on the editor and running the Source R Script command (or hitting CTRL+SHIFT+S).

 ## Feedback

 We're looking for your feedback!
 Please use the R Tools / Feedback menu to send